-'''

 strctout = setfield(strctin, name, value)

-'''

-strctout=setfield(strctin,name,value) makes a structure strctout with the same fields as strctin, except that field named name is added if it does not exist yet and is set to value. s=setfield(s,'f',v) has the same effect as s.f=v. setfield is especially useful when the field name is not fixed, but is stored in a variable or is the result of an expression.
+strctout=setfield(strctin,name,value) makes a structure strctout with the same fields as strctin, except that field named name is added if it does not exist yet and is set to value. s=setfield(s,'f',v) has the same effect as s.f=v; s=setfield(s,str,v) has the same effect as s.(str)=v.

-'''

-operator., struct, getfield, rmfield
+operator ., struct, getfield, rmfield

-'''